in the UK

 FanDuel (Edinburgh) uses the flexibility and stability provided by the cloud to run fantasy one-day sports contests, enabling them to scale to meet the peak traffic that can come on game day - and seeing 50% reductions in infrastructure costs from running on AWS.

-AWS is already being used by many of Britain’s most successful companies
+AWS is already being used by many of the UK's most successful companies

 In our polling, we found a clear association between business growth and direct usage of cloud:

 - 82% of businesses investing in cloud reported growing in the past three years, compared to just 46% of businesses that had not invested in cloud.

 - 54% of businesses investing in cloud reported growing over 5% a year in the past three years, compared to just 19% of businesses that had not invested in cloud.